walkframe/covertable/README.rst

     - e.g. greedy -> hash sorter + greedy criterion.

-  - greedy method is about seven times faster than before.
+  - `greedy` method is much faster than before.
-  - greedy method got an option `tolerance` to balance speed and results.
+  - `greedy` method got an option `tolerance` to balance speed and results.

-  - sequenctial sorter has already dropped.
+  - sequenctial sorter was dropped.

     - It does not work well in TypeScript.